associatedpress/geomancer-deploy/README.md

 ### Reloading App Code

-The default installation relies on [supervisor][] to manage the gunicorn application server, along with several worker nodes for processing data.
+The default installation relies on [supervisor][] to manage the gunicorn application server, along with several worker processes for wrangling data.

 After deploying a code update, you can restart one or more application services using the below commands.